philipp-baumann/simplerspec-teaching/00_R-basics-spectro.md

 Install the newest version of R
 -------------------------------

 The [**Comprehensive R Archive Network**](https://cran.r-project.org/) (CRAN) is a network of servers that mirror code and documentation of the R language and contains the R package repository that currently features over 10000 available packages.
-You can download the latest binary version of R for your operating system.
+Download the latest binary version of R for your operating system.

-Start working with the R environment
+Start working in the R environment
 ------------------------------------

 [**RStudio**](https://www.rstudio.com/) is an integrated developing environment (IDE) for R. It is open source and is available for Linux, Windows and Mac.
 RStudio facilitates writing and executing R code and provides, among many other features, interactive help, code highlighting and completion.
 Download the lastest version of *RStudio Desktop (Open Source License)*.